 - Stop the bleeding.
-Apply gentle pressure with a clean cloth or bandage.
-If bleeding persists after several minutes of pressure, seek emergency assistance.
+Apply gentle pressure with a clean bandage or cloth.

 - Cover the wound.
-Bandages can help keep the wound clean and keep harmful bacteria out.
+Bandages help keep the wound clean.

-- Change the bandage regularly.
-Do so at least daily or whenever it becomes wet or dirty.
+- Change the dressing.
+Do this daily or whenever the bandage becomes wet or dirty.

 - Is the result of an animal or human bite